SherlockLock/python/README.md

 ## Description

-This is a repository of python code I have written to play with and expand my skills with python.
+This is a repository of code I have written to play with and expand my skills with python.

 ## foundation